 Pipilo maculatus arcticus, P. m. montanus

-Status: Common regular breeder western Panhandle, hybrids and introgressants with Eastern Towhee elsewhere except extreme southeast.
+Status: Common regular breeder west and central, rare east.
 Uncommon spring and fall migrant statewide.
-Rare regular winter visitor southeast, rare casual elsewhere.
+Rare regular winter visitor southeast and south, rare casual elsewhere.

 - High counts: 85 at Lake Ogallala, Keith Co 30 Apr 2000, 45 at Lilley’s Sandpit, Hall Co, 9 May 1998, and 42 in Hall Co 11 May 2002.

 Summer: BBS data 1966-2015 (Sauer et al 2017) show fairly even distribution within the virtually statewide range (but see discussion under Taxonomy, above), with perhaps higher numbers in southwestern and northwestern Nebraska.
 BBS trend analysis shows Spotted Towhees have increased 3.86% (95% C.I.; 0.77, 6.88) per year in Nebraska 1966-2015 (Sauer et al 2017).